DAGWorks-Inc/hamilton/examples/dbt/README.md

 In this example, we're going to show you how easy it is to run Hamilton inside a dbt task.
 Making use of DBT's exciting new [python API](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/python-models), we can blend the two frameworks seamlessly.

-While they may look to have similar purposes at first glance, DBT + Hamilton are actually quite complementary.
+While the two frameworks might look similar at first glance, DBT and Hamilton are actually quite complementary.

-- DBT is best at managing SQL logic + handling materialization, while Hamilton excels at managing transforms in python
+- DBT is best at managing SQL logic and handling materialization, while Hamilton excels at modeling transforms in python
-- DBT contains its own orchestration capabilities, whereas Hamilton will often rely on an external framework to run the code
+- DBT contains its own orchestration capabilities, whereas Hamilton often relies on an external framework to run the code
-- DBT does not model micro-level transformations, whereas Hamilton thrives at enabling a user to specify transformations in a readable, maintainable way.
+- DBT does not model micro-level transformations, whereas Hamilton thrives at enabling a user to specify them in a readable, maintainable way.
 - DBT is focused on analytic/warehouse-level transformations, whereas Hamilton can thrive at expressing ML-specific transforms.

-At a high-level, this example shows how DBT can help you get the data/run large-scale operations in your warehouse, while Hamilton can help you make a model out of it.
+At a high-level, DBT can help you get the data/run large-scale operations in your warehouse, while Hamilton can help you make a model out of it.

 To demonstrate this, we've taken one of our favorite examples of writing data science code [xLaszlo's code quality for DS tutorial](https://github.com/xLaszlo/CQ4DS-notebook-sklearn-refactoring-exercise),